-- Individuals carrying the APOE4 gene are at increased risk of developing Alzheimer's Disease.
-Higher protein intake could benefit cognitive health in those carrying this gene.
+- Individuals carrying the APOE4 gene are at increased risk of developing Alzheimer's Disease153.
+Higher protein intake could benefit cognitive health in those carrying this gene154.
 Red meat, being high in protein, may therefore be useful in the diet for these people. - 2.
-Individuals carrying the FTO gene are at increased risk of high BMI and waist circumference.
-Higher protein intake could be beneficial indicating a role for red meat in personalised weight management for these people. - Individuals carrying the MTHFR gene or FUT2 are likely to benefit from increased intake of vitamin B12 from food or supplements, and red meat is naturally a good source.
+Individuals carrying the FTO gene are at increased risk of high BMI and waist circumference146.
+Higher protein intake could be beneficial indicating a role for red meat in personalised weight management for these people. - Individuals carrying the MTHFR gene or FUT2 are likely to benefit from increased intake of vitamin B12 from food or supplements155, and red meat is naturally a good source. - Other research links certain genes and increased intake of red and processed meat with the risk of colorectal cancer156.
+In this scenario, recommendations would be made to limit red and processed meat in the diet.